-If the above is completely understood we can proceed to explain these options.
+If the above is completely understood, we can proceed to explain these options.

-When 'Copy app config to RAM' is selected prior to enabling ramroot this will, upon reboot, after system partition is already loaded to RAM, copy content of .appdata folder from disk data partition to /data/.appdata folder on RAM disk.
+When 'Copy app config to RAM' is selected prior to enabling ramroot this will, upon reboot, after the system partition is already loaded to RAM, copy the content of .appdata folder from disk data partition to /data/.appdata folder on RAM disk.

-It is very important to notice that we use data partition for 3 things and with 'Copy app config to RAM' we omitted item 1. - Music files and cache.
+It is very important to note that we use data partition for 3 things and with 'Copy app config to RAM' we omitted item 1. - Music files and cache.
 These will be unavailable while using ramroot with 'Copy app config to RAM' option selected.

 While your Stylus/Roon music library may contain content on NAS, all your musical content on /data/Music will become unavailable.
 Cover art cache for Stylus (which also stores covers for albums on NAS storage) will also be unavailable.
-Stylus should be able to handle that without issues but for Roon Core we have some problems reported.
-On one user's installation Roon Core became confused when losing access to library folder /data/Music while in ramroot and getting it back out of ramroot - Roon Core doesn't want to scan /data/Music anymore.
+Stylus should be able to handle this without any issues but for Roon Core we have some problems reported.
+On one user's installation, Roon Core became confused when losing access to library folder /data/Music while in ramroot and getting it back out of ramroot - Roon Core doesn't want to scan /data/Music anymore.
 This is a pending issue you should be aware of if you use Roon and want to, against our advice, run Roon Core in ramroot with 'Copy app config to RAM' selected.

-Another problem with Roon Core is that it's database can become very big (especially if you use online music providers like Tidal or Qobuz).
-With 'Copy app config to RAM' Roon db, which resides in /data/.appdata/roon, may not fit in your available RAM.
+Another problem with Roon Core is that its database can become very big (especially if you use online music providers like Tidal or Qobuz).
+With 'Copy app config to RAM' Roon db, which resides in /data/.appdata/roon, may not fit your available RAM.
 Euphony will calculate this and warn you, suggesting you also select: 'Exclude roon dir'.
 This will exclude /data/.appdata/roon folder while /data/.appdata is copied to RAM.

 To summarize: 'Copy app config to RAM' is strongly not recommended for Roon Server and Stylus, and users who insist on trying it must be aware of the risks and reduced function: